murilosagrillo/MKRMK/README.md

 	-quantile function (qrmk) and;
 	-function for generating pseudo-random numbers (rrmk).

 In addition, the mkfit and rmkfit functions are available for parameter estimation of MK and RMK distributions, respectively.
-These functions return the maximum likelihood estimates of the parameters, a histogram of the data with the fit distribution, and goodness-of-fit measures useful for model selection.
+These functions return the maximum likelihood estimates of the parameters and its confidence intervals, a histogram of the data with the fit distribution, and goodness-of-fit measures useful for model selection.

 The file "mkrmk.R" file provide examples of functions application for selected scenarios.